jacobtread/ak500-digital-rs/README.md

 By default linux will not allow access to HID devices without sudo.

-You can allow unprivileged access to the UPS HID device by doing the following
+You can allow unprivileged access to the HID device by doing the following

 Create a rules file at `/etc/udev/rules.d/50-ak500-digitial.rules` in this file put the following line: